 The Flint Water Crisis Lessons

-Economics Can be Deceiving
+Economics Can Be Deceiving

 Every economically suitable decision is not guaranteed to be economically sound.